atomicsingh/git-playbook/06-github-features/README.md

 - [ ] Use GitHub's project management features
 - [ ] Understand GitHub's security and automation features
 - [ ] Troubleshoot common GitHub feature issues
+- [ ] Set up and use Notion for project and sprint organization

 ---